-- Liquid Crystals and Solar Engery: MSE professors Luz Martínez-Miranda and Lourdes G. Salamaca-Riba are creating hybrid liquid crystal/nanoparticle photovoltaic systems that could pave the way for thin, flexible, inxepensive solar energy solutions.
-Learn More »
+Liquid Crystals and Solar Engery: MSE professors Luz Martínez-Miranda and Lourdes G. Salamaca-Riba are creating hybrid liquid crystal/nanoparticle photovoltaic systems that could pave the way for thin, flexible, inexpensive solar energy solutions.
+More »

 Watch a materials video demonstration about liquid crystals:

 Polymer dispersed liquid crystals (PDLCs) can be applied as a coating to windows and simple displays.
 PDLCs are made from a mixture of a liquid crystal and a polymer.
 The polymer is isotropic, meaning its optical properties are always the same—in this particular case, transparent.
 But the liquid crystal in the coating is anisotropic, meaning its optical properties can change.
 Initially, the glass appears to be frosted.
 When an electrical field is applied to the coating, the liquid crystal reacts by realigning its molecular structure to match that of the transparent polymer's, and almost instantly the window becomes clear!
 (In this sample movie, the liquid crystals appear to darken as they realign and we see through them, the clear polymer and the glass to the dark background.)
 PDLCs have been used for privacy, in exhibits, for safety visors used by pilots, and in heads-up displays.